 We want to create compassionate communities around bereaved children and young people.

-By highlighting children and young people's voices and experiences, we can focus on the ways that the childhood bereavement sector supports children, young people and their families through grief and bereavement.
+By highlighting children and young people's voices and experiences, we can show how your community can support children, young people and their families through grief and bereavement.